-Marble comes with 11 different views: Atlas, OpenStreetMap, Satellite View, Earth at Night, Historical Map 1689, Moon, Plain Map, Precipitation (December), Precipitation (July), Temperature (December) and Temperature (July).
-You can choose among these by pressing the Map View tab on the bottom of Marble's toolbox:
+Marble comes with 15 different views: Atlas, OpenStreetMap, Satellite View, Earth at Night, Behaim Globe 1492, Sentinel2 Satellite Map, Historical Map 1689, Political Map, Plain Map, Precipitation (December), Precipitation (July), Temperature (December), Temperature (July) Vector OSM and Moon.
+You can choose among these by pressing the Map View tab on the top of Marble's toolbox:

 Atlas: A classic topographic map.
 It uses vector lines ( "MicroWorldDataBase II" ) to mark coastlines, country borders etc. and bitmap graphics ( "SRTM30" ) to create the height relief.